This post may contain affiliate links. As an Amazon Affiliate I earn from qualifying purchases.

-If your home gym has a low ceiling (7’ or less), an elliptical trainer might not be the best choice.
-Especially if you’re a taller person.
-If you’re too tall, you might hit your head on the ceiling.
-This isn’t something I’d recommend.
-You want to have enough headroom while using the machine not to worry about it.
+If your home gym has a low ceiling (7’ or lower), an elliptical trainer might not be the best choice.
+Especially if you’re a taller person since you could bump your head on the ceiling.

 To be able to use an elliptical trainer without any issues (hitting your head on the ceiling) you’ll want your ceiling to be about 1.5 feet higher than your height.
 Not all ellipticals are the same and some have a taller step up height than others.
 The higher the step up height, the higher your ceiling has to be.

 For more information, check out this post; The best cardio machines to use under low ceilings.

 Check out these accessories that improve a home cardio workout: